-- A minimum tangible net worth as determined in accordance with U.S. generally accepted accounting principles, which shall not be less than U.S.\$864'231,000 plus 70% (seventy percent) of the net cash flow value of any equity issuance after the closing date. - 2.
+- A minimum tangible net value as determined in accordance with generally accepted accounting principles in the United States of America, resulting from the subtraction of total assets less total liabilities, which shall not be less than US \$864,231,000 plus 70% (seventy per percent) of the net cash flow value of any equity issuance after the closing date. - 2.
 A maximum debt-to-value ratio under which the total principal amount of assets present may not exceed 60 percent (sixty percent) of the total assets that the properties securing the revolving credit represent. - 3.
 A maximum secured debt-to-value ratio under which the total principal amount of assets present may not exceed 45 percent (forty five percent) of the total assets that the properties securing the revolving credit represent. - 4.
 A maximum non-secured debt-to-value ratio under which the total principal amount of assets present may not exceed 55% (fifty five percent) of the total assets that the properties securing the revolving credit represent. - 5.
 A minimum charge coverage ratio for coverage equal to or greater than 1.6; - 6.
 A debt service coverage ratio for non-mortgaged assets equal to or greater than 1.6;